 Thomas began writing notes on a piece of paper.
 “Well, that whole incident involving that fire was bizarre.
 Although, with all that happened afterward, it was probably one of the more normal occurrences.”

 “I know the exact part of the house that fell on me.
 It hurt so much.
 I thought my fragile little body was gonna be split in half.
 Somehow, the house got fixed.
-By my body didn’t.
+My body didn’t.
 I thought I wouldn’t be able to have a normal life.
 Yet somehow, here I am.”

 Thomas tapped his pen on the desk.
 “Well, if you are gonna go into Unity, there is the obvious problem that remains.”
 He turned toward Emma.